Design for EMQX Clustering

 - The node reports the partitions to a leader node which has the longest uptime.

-- The leader node creates a global netsplit view and chooses one node in the majority as the coordinator.
+- The leader node creates a global net split view and chooses one core node in the majority as the coordinator.

-- The leader node requests the coordinator to command the minority side to reboot.
+- The leader node requests the coordinator to command the core nodes on the minority side to reboot.

 Summary

-In this article, we have introduced the new clustering architecture in EMQX 5.0.
-We have also discussed the key aspects of a production-ready MQTT broker cluster, including scalability, automatic failover, network partition tolerance, and so on. and how EMQX can help you achieve these goals.
+In this article, we have introduced the new clustering architecture of EMQX.
+We have also discussed the key aspects of a production-ready MQTT broker cluster, including scalability, automatic failover, network partition tolerance, and so on, and how EMQX can help you achieve these goals.